antonyh/randonomicon/README.md

 ## Jekyll
 This site uses Jekyll.
-If you know how to use this, then you can ignore the rest of this README.md file.
+If you know how to use this,
+then you can ignore the rest of this README.md file.

 ## Installation
 With `rbenv`...

 ```
-rbenv install 2.6.5 # or whatever useful version
+rbenv install 2.7.3 # or whatever useful version
 bundle exec jekyll doctor
 ```

-There are some shenanigans going on with Osx 10.11 and Ruby 2.6 that causes faults sometimes.
+There are some shenanigans going on with OSX 10.11 and Ruby 2.6 that causes faults sometimes.
 I don't think this is a fault in this project or in Jekyll, but an underlying incompatibility with an obsolescent OS version.

 ##icons